 Like The Four Speeds, The Super Stocks were another Gary Usher creation.
 The name of this studio group pays tribute to cars running in the NHRA Super Stock drag racing class where the fastest stock cars competed.

-Super Stock was also the official name for the 426 cubic inch (7-litre) V8 engine that powered Gary’s own 1963 Plymouth Sport Fury.
+Super Stock also referred to the 426 cubic inch (7-litre) V8 engine that powered Gary’s own 1963 Plymouth Sport Fury.
 The Chrysler 426 Max Wedge was dubbed the Super Stock 426 when installed in Plymouths, while Dodge referred to the same powerplant as the Ramcharger 426.

 Three full albums were released in 1964 under the Super Stocks banner, filled with automotive-themed songs like Ballad of Bonneville, Trophy Run and Wide Track.